-- All children will have their bottles refilled with water Only. - All children have free access to water in each room. - Staff monitor children drinking to ensure that they are drinking enough. - Fizzy pop style drinks will be not be allowed.
+- All drink Bottles Must be filled with Water Not flavoured squashes, juices ETC - All children will have their bottles refilled with water Only. - All children have free access to water in each room. - Staff monitor children drinking to ensure that they are drinking enough. - Fizzy pop style drinks will be not be allowed.
 Where children appear with this type of drink parents will be informed and a discussion will take place on that day.